Eastern Frontal Fault System: Description

 The Eastern Frontal Fault System is one of the most active and continuous fault systems in Colombia.
 Several names have been given to it according to where it has been studied along its length.
 Local common fault names or "sections" from north to south are the Guaicáramo, Yopal, San José, Servitá-Santa Maria, Guayuriba, Algeciras, Mocoa, Florencia and Afiladores Faults.
 Other less common names include the Pajarito, Colepato, Acacías, and Colonia Faults.
 The fault system is probably an extension of the Boconó Fault and associated faults of the Mérida Andes in Venezuela and likely continues south as a dextral fault in the Republic of Ecuador.
 The Eastern Frontal Fault System is the main fault system bounding the Andean Ranges in the west and the lowlands or Llanos Orientales plains in the east.
 This fault system extends all the way south to the Jambali Graben in the Gulf of Guayaquil in Ecuador.
 It is considered to be the actual plate boundary of the South American Plate disconnecting it from the North Andes Block.
-The Eastern Frontal Fault System extends from near latitude 3°N, north into the Venezuelan Andes, close to San Cristóbal at about latitude 7.5°N. The fault system developed from an initial set of distensional parallel fractures that dipped westward and which formed the eastern border of a huge Paleozoic to Cretaceous sedimentary basin.
+The Eastern Frontal Fault System extends from near latitude 3°N, north into the Venezuelan Andes, close to San Cristóbal at about latitude 7.5°N. The fault system developed from an initial set of parallel fractures (strike joints) arising from distensional forces.
+These dipped westwards, forming the eastern border of a huge Paleozoic to Cretaceous sedimentary basin.
 Later in the Neogene, regional uplift and shortening of the crust gave rise to the Eastern Ranges of Colombia.
 The initial normal faults reversed motion and became thrust faults in the Borde Llanero.
 The Guaicáramo Fault System deforms late Neogene deposits and is characterised by neotectonic morphology that is some of the most outstanding and continuous in the country.